-- Board and the Office of Administrative Law (OAL) approval of regulations If the CAEATFA Board does not approve the CAEATFA small business regulations or if OAL review and approval requires significant redrafting of the regulations, the launch of the program could be delayed. - Micro lender Research by the CPUC, IOUs and CAEATFA regarding the energy efficiency financing needs of small business point to the need for "micro" lenders, those who will offer loans of \$5,000 or less.
-This is an important niche to be filled because the 0% interest, On-Bill Financing revolving loan programs offered by the IOUs do not offer loans less than \$5,000.
+Micro lender - Research by the CPUC, IOUs and CAEATFA regarding the energy efficiency financing needs of small business point to the need for "micro" lenders, those who will offer loans of \$5,000 or less.
+On-Bill Financing revolving loan programs offered by the IOUs do not offer loans less than \$5,000, so this offers an important niche for SBF to fill.
 Based on input from the IOUs as well as the Small Business Baseline Study conducted by Opinion Dynamics for the CPUC in the fall of 2017, CAEATFA anticipates that there are many small businesses who will require these smaller financing amounts.
-CAEATFA intends to start this outreach to micro lenders during Q4, 2018.
+CAEATFA intends to start this outreach to micro lenders in 2019.